Well, that was a full month, wasn’t it? April 2020 was a bitch.

 “Shut up.
 You either believe in the danger or you don’t.
 Do you want to die?
 Yeah, that’s what I thought.”

 This was how it went with all information about the virus.
+It was how it went with every issue that America processed as a country.
+Things were either this or they were that.
+There was no in between.
 Was it really a yes or no question?
 I wanted accurate information, but who could I trust?

 Even the official health agencies got this thing wrong from the beginning, at first downplaying the seriousness.
 The CDC advised that people could avoid wearing masks.
 We got a good laugh out of this at work.
 The Japanese wore masks during this season, even in the best of times.
 A couple weeks later the word was: “Wear masks!
 Wear masks!”